OAGi/Score/docs/user_guide/index.rst

 4. After all new and updated CCs planned for the release have been assigned,

-   1. Click the “Validate” button at the bottom of the page.
+   1. Click the "Validate" button at the bottom of the page.
 This step is optional.
 If there is any error such as when some CCs used by CCs assigned to the release are not included in the release, error messages are displayed.
 Warnings are also given for certain situations such as updated CCs that are not assigned to the release.

-   2. Click the “Create” button at the bottom of the page.
+   2. Click the "Create" button at the bottom of the page.
 If the release assignment has not been validated, the system validates the assignment.
 If there is any error, draft is not created.
 If there is no error, the system starts the process to create the release draft.

-5. The “Release” page is open showing that the release draft is being created – the State column is shown as Processing.
+5. The "Release" page is open showing that the release draft is being created – the State column is shown as Processing.
 If there are not hundreds of new or changed CCs, the release draft processing can finish in few seconds.
 The page is NOT automatically refreshed when the processing is done.
 The user has to refresh the page to see whether the processing is done.
 When that is the case, the State column will display *Draft*.
-At this stage, the user may go to the “Core Component” page and on the *Branch* filter at the top-left of the page select the release draft from the list to review all CCs in the release draft.
+At this stage, the user may go to the "Core Component" page and on the *Branch* filter at the top-left of the page select the release draft from the list to review all CCs in the release draft.
 The user may also want to notify other developers or end users that the release draft is ready for review.